Pastel: israeli spiced meat pie

 One of the things I like the most when I’m in Israel is the Israeli breakfast.
-Israeli breakfast is not just like any breakfast: it’s much richer and more abundant than any other breakfast in the world – even compared to American breakfast – and it has a special story.
-The Israeli breakfast is in fact a generous buffet with a thousand courses: fresh vegetable salads, cheeses, smoked fish, savory pies (including the pastel, our topic for today), shakshouka, bourekas, rugelah, babka… it is difficult to make a list that includes each specialty.
+Israeli breakfast is not just like any breakfast: it’s much richer and more abundant than any other breakfast in the world – even compared to American breakfast – and it has a special history.
+The Israeli breakfast is, in fact, a generous buffet with a thousand courses: fresh vegetable salads, cheeses, smoked fish, savory pies (including pastel, our topic for today), shakshouka, burekas, rugelah, babka… it is difficult to make a list that includes each specialty.

 Pastel di carne

-Today, Israeli breakfast is served in most hotels – to enable tourists to discover the local cuisine – as well as in city cafes, that especially on weekends are filled with people lazily enjoying the local version of the brunch.
+Today, Israelis don’t eat as much for breakfast, but proper Israeli breakfast is served in most hotels – to enable tourists to discover the local cuisine – as well as in city cafes, which especially on weekends are filled with people idly enjoying the local version of a Sunday brunch.

-The pastel is essentially a savoury pie stuffed with minced meat, enriched with spices and decorated with plenty of sesame seeds, which give it a special toasted flavour.
-You can eat it at all hours of the day, but the best time to have it is Shabbat, when you can serve it as a cruchy, spiced appetizer.
+The pastel is essentially a savory pie stuffed with minced meat, enriched with spices, and decorated with plenty of sesame seeds, which give it a special toasted flavor.
+You can eat it at all hours of the day, but the best time to have it is Shabbat, when you can serve it as a crunchy, spiced appetizer.

-To tell the whole truth, there are many versions of the pastel: those who prefer not to mix meat and milk in the same meal, in compliance with rules of kashrut, will make a stuffed mushroom pastel or the classic spinach pie to go with halavi, milk-based meals; the pastel we learn to make today is the simplest one, made with minced beef, which is always a hit with adults and children alike.
+To tell the whole truth, there are many versions of the pastel: those who prefer not to mix meat and milk in the same meal, in compliance with the rules of kashrut, will make a stuffed mushroom pastel or the classic spinach pie to go with halavi (milk-based) meals; the pastel we learn to make today is the simplest one, made with minced beef, which is always a hit with adults and children alike.

 Pastel di carne